The Gods Themselves

 The Gods Themselves is a 1972 science fiction novel written by Isaac Asimov, and his first original work in the science fiction genre in fifteen years (not counting his 1966 novelization of Fantastic Voyage).
 It won the Nebula Award for Best Novel in 1972, and the Hugo Award for Best Novel in 1973.

-The book is divided into three main parts, which were first published in Galaxy Magazine and Worlds of If as three consecutive stories.
+The book is divided into three main parts, which were first published in Galaxy and Worlds of If as three consecutive stories.

 Overview

 The book is divided into three sections; the first set on the Earth, the second set on a planet in a parallel universe, and the third set on a lunar colony.

 In the first section, the book opens at chapter six to give context to the other chapters, and alternates timelines.
 Thus, the flow is Chapter six overview of Chapter one, then Chapter one.
 Next, is Chapter six overview of Chapter two, then Chapter two.
 Following chapter three to five, chapter six then concludes, and the story proceeds with chapter seven.

 The main plot-line is a project by those who inhabit a parallel universe (the para-Universe) with different physical laws from this one.
 By exchanging matter from their universe—para-Universe—with our universe, they seek to exploit the differences in physical laws.
 The exchange of matter provides an alternative source of energy to maintain their universe.
 However, the exchange will likely result in the collapse of the Earth's Sun into a supernova, and possibly even turning a large part of the Milky Way into a quasar.
 There is hope among those in the para-Universe that the energy explosion does happen in our universe.